-Footy 9s is an exciting new take on traditional Aussie Rules football – adapted for the USA!
+MLF is an exciting new take on traditional Aussie Rules football – adapted for the USA!

 The object is to score more goals than the opposing team.
 A goal is scored when the ball is kicked through the posts.
-There are no behind posts.

 The ball is moved around the field by kicking (out of the hands) or handballing the ball.

-The ball can be moved forward or backwards and there is no off-side rule.
+The ball can be moved forward or backwards, and there is no off-side rule.

-As in basketball, players must bounce the ball when they run (every 10 yards).
+As in basketball, players must bounce the ball when they run (every 15 yards).